AtlasIndustries/bnetlauncher/README.md

 ## Public Test Realm and World of Warcraft Classic

-With the release of the the new client in 2021 the previous methods to launch PTR and Classic version no longer work.
+With the release of the new client in 2021, the previous methods to launch PTR and Classic versions no longer work.
-This version includes experimental fix for the issue that may not always work.
-If game doesn't launch automaticall manual interaction to press the play button will be required.
+This version includes an experimental fix for the issue that may not always work.
+If the game doesn't launch automatically, manual interaction to press the play button will be required.

 ## Troubleshooting